liferay/liferay-docs/user/articles/170-content-publication-management/03-change-lists/02-enabling-change-lists.markdown

 Initially, all changes are still published to your live production environment.
 You must create a new change list to begin tracking [supported content types](/docs/7-2/user/-/knowledge_base/user/change-lists) and have the content hidden from your audience.
-You can learn more about creating change lists in
+Supported content types cannot be enabled/disabled; they're all enabled when the Change Lists framework is activated.
+You can learn more about creating change lists in [this article](/docs/7-2/user/-/knowledge_base/user/creating-change-lists).
-[this article](/docs/7-2/user/-/knowledge_base/user/creating-change-lists).

 | **Important:** Pages are not tracked by change lists in @product@ 7.2 GA1, but